 In rainy season, which is roughly May through November, temperatures don’t change much.
 The days are around 90 F (32 C) and nights are around 74 F (24 C) but it does get considerably more humid.
 A typical rainy season day is cloudy but dry in the morning and off and on showers in the afternoon and nights.
 October is generally the rainiest month.

-Carpe Diem Cafe: Nice cafe on Playa Penca for breakfast.
+- Carpe Diem Cafe: Nice cafe on Playa Penca for breakfast, cakes, donuts and coffee.

 Hotel Bahia del Sol: A nice beachfront hotel with a pool, restaurant and gardens.
 Good for families and older travelers.
 You can read our Hotel Bahia del Sol review here.